t: 01463 761301 | 07738 076711

 We are thankful for being able to offer a stunning destination that helps us empower eco-travel with our carbon-neutral holidays.
 Our handmade, sustainable cabins are nestled at the top of a magnificent hill looking out over a gorgeous glen.

-And we are especially thankful for being able to help our eco-minded guests take care of the beauty that surrounds us by planting a tree when they visit.
-Or by joining us on a foraging trip in the untamed wilderness that offers the best of Mother Nature’s table.
+We are especially thankful for being able to help our eco-minded guests take care of the beauty that surrounds us by planting a tree when they visit or by joining us on a foraging trip in the untamed wilderness that offers the best of Mother Nature’s table.

 Foraged food on a rustic table